Avalon to Palm Beach

 Palm Beach ocean pool is 50 metres long and gets a lot of use.
 Like all pools on the Northern Beaches, it closes for cleaning on a regular basis.
 You can check the cleaning roster here.

 Continuing on from the pool and ‘Kiddies Corner’, you can walk along the sand most of the way to Governor Philip Park.
-Alternatively, take to the footpath where you’ll pass a few shops and cafes and some very beautiful homes.
+Alternatively, take to the footpath where you’ll pass a few shops and cafes and some very beautiful homes overlooking the water.

 If you’re heading back to the start by bus, the nearest stop is outside the Palm Beach Golf Club which adjoins the park.